cloudfoundry/buildpack-packager/README.md

 language (required)
 --------
-The language key is used to give your zip file a meaningful name.
+The language key gives your zip file a meaningful name.

 url_to_dependency_map (required)
 ---------